 The Galapagos Islands are a kid’s paradise!
 With tons of wildlife and outdoor activities, the excitement will run high for your entire trip!
 You’ll encounter sea lions, sea turtles, sharks, flamingos, penguins, and so much more!
 Even better, there are growing options for accommodations in the Galapagos Islands, so traveling to the Galapagos with kids doesn’t have to break the bank!

-Ages: While younger kiddos would certainly love to see all of the wildlife that the Galapagos Islands have to offer, I’d probably wait until kids are a bit older to travel to the Galapagos with kids.
+Ages: While younger kiddos would certainly love to see all of the wildlife that the Galapagos Islands have to offer, I’d probably wait until the childeren are a bit older to travel to the Galapagos.
 Many of the things to see and do here involve a bit of walking, and if you want to enjoy the snorkeling, you’ll want to make sure that your kids are decent swimmers.
 That age might vary from kid to kid, but you know your child best and can determine when you feel they’re up for this type of adventure.

 Where: Sitting right on the equator, the Galapagos Islands are off the coast of Ecuador.
 The islands were never connected to mainland, so many of the species living on the islands are unique to the Galapagos.